-The Management curriculum provides a well-rounded education consisting of basic courses in accounting, information technology, economics, finance, business law, management, marketing, and operations.
+The Management curriculum provides a well-rounded education consisting of basic courses in accounting, information technology, economics, finance, business law, management, marketing, human resources, and operations.
 The associate degree in Management provides students with knowledge and skills for managing people, finances, and operations.

 Students with significant business experience, where expertise equals or exceeds the outcomes of a particular course(s), are offered two options for earning experiential credit.
 Proficiency exams are available for selected courses.
 Other courses may allow a student to potentially earn credit through a portfolio presentation.

 All business students are expected to use information technology skills as it applies to course requirements within all management options.

 Embedded Certificate This degree program contains one or more embedded certificates which will automatically be awarded if the certificate requirements are met unless the student contacts Records and Registration and indicates he/she does not wish to have the certificate credential awarded.

 *Students with little or no computer background should enroll in ITS 0800 before taking other computer courses.
 Students without adequate keyboarding skills should enroll in ITS 0810 before taking a computer class.